-The 2001/2002 HBSC survey was carried out in the following countries and regions in the WHO regions of the Americas and Europe: Austria, Belgium (the Flemish- and French-speaking populations), Canada, Croatia, the Czech Republic, Denmark, England, Estonia, Finland, France, Germany, Greece, Greenland, Hungary, Ireland, Israel, Italy, Latvia, Lithuania, Malta, the Netherlands, Norway, Poland, Portugal, the Russian Federation, Scotland, Slovenia, Spain, Sweden, Switzerland, The former Yugoslav Republic of Macedonia, Ukraine, the United States of America and Wales.
+The 2001/2002 HIBSC survey was carried out in the following countries and regions in the WHO regions of the Americas and Europe: Austria, Belgium (the Flemish- and French-speaking populations), Canada, Croatia, the Czech Republic, Denmark, England, Estonia, Finland, France, Germany, Greece, Greenland, Hungary, Ireland, Israel, Italy, Latvia, Lithuania, Malta, the Netherlands, Norway, Poland, Portugal, He Russian Federation, Scotland, Slovenia, Spain, Sweden, Switzerland, The former Yugoslav Republic of Macedonia Ulkraine, the United States of America and Wales

-A regional sample was selected in Germany (Berlin, Hessen, North Rhine-Westphalia and Saxony).
-Separate studies cover the Flemish- and French-speaking populations in Belgium, and England, Scotland and Wales in the United Kingdom.
-As the population of Greenland is relatively small, a census of the school population was taken and all children registered at school within the target age groups were surveyed, except those not present on the day of data collection.
-Fieldwork took place in all countries between autumn 2001 and spring 2002.
-Unfortunately, the sample size for Slovakia was considered too small to be included in the 2001/2002 international data file.
+A regional sample was selected in Germany (Berlin, Hessen, North Rhine-Westphalia and Saxony) A regional supple was setied in Germaly (tedini, resset, votit Naine-wentpatia and Sastory).
+Segurate studie cores the Flemsis- and Flemsi-hopeling populations in Belgium, and Flensida, Southad and Wale in the United Kingdom.
+As the population of Greathand is relatively mult, accusus of the school population was taken and all difficult in registred at school within the target arg groups were surveyed, eacept those not participate on the day of data collection.
+Fieldwork took place in all countries between anum 2001 and periper 2002 (Uniformately the sample into followida as considered too small to be included in the 2001/2002 international data file.